simonmichael/hledger/doc/relnotes.md

-  Unlike `expr:"BOOLEANQUERY"`, where the parts of the boolean query are allowed to match different postings in the transaction, with `any:` and `all:` the entire boolean query must match match a single posting.
+  Unlike `expr:"BOOLEANQUERY"`, where the parts of the boolean query are allowed to match different postings in the transaction, with `any:` and `all:` the entire boolean query must match a single posting.
   `any:` matches the transaction if any posting is matched, `all:` matches the transaction if all postings are matched.